ciribob/DCS-CTLD/README.md

 ![alt text](http://i1056.photobucket.com/albums/t379/cfisher881/Launcher%202015-05-10%2015-25-14-00_zpsmoirc3nz.png~original "Script Setup")

 ###Script Configuration
-The script has lots of configuration options that can be used to futher customise the behaviour.
+The script has lots of configuration options that can be used to further customise the behaviour.
 ```lua

 -- ************************************************************************
 -- *********************  USER CONFIGURATION ******************************
 -- ************************************************************************
 ctld.disableAllSmoke = false -- if true, all smoke is diabled at pickup and drop off zones regardless of settings below.
 Leave false to respect settings below

 ctld.enableCrates = true -- if false, Helis will not be able to spawn or unpack crates so will be normal CTTS

 ctld.enableSmokeDrop = true -- if false, helis and c-130 will not be able to drop smoke

 ctld.maxExtractDistance = 125 -- max distance from vehicle to troops to allow a group extraction